 Low-code platform guide

 To build complex websites and applications for customers, business owners don’t necessarily need to employ a team of engineers, developers, and designers.
-Low-code development platforms are a terrific way to develop and deploy apps for organisational success.
+Low-code development platforms are a terrific way to develop and deploy apps for organizational success.

 What is low code?